DMurray-Chadfield/portfolio-website/README.md

 ```

 ## For developers
+### App routes
+App routes are configured in Ktor.kt.

+Security filter chain is configured in WebappSecurityConfig.kt
 ### Migration issues
 If a migration fails, there are two general ways you will want to solve it
 #### Rerunning a migration